intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 wget https://raw.githubusercontent.com/numenta/NAB/master/data/realKnownCause/nyc_taxi.csv
 ```

 After downloading the dataset, make sure that `nyc_taxi.csv` is under `work/data` directory or the same path in the command.
-Run the example with SGX and standalone mode with the following command in the terminal.
+Run the example with SGX spark local mode with the following command in the terminal.
 Replace `path_of_nyc_taxi_csv` with your path of `nyc_taxi.csv`.

 ```bash
 SGX=1 ./pal_loader bash -c "/opt/jdk8/bin/java -cp \